Skip to main content

 The reimbursement offered by payers such as Medicaid, Medicare, and private insurers has a significant impact on the ability of rural providers to offer mental health services.
 The publication Encouraging Rural Health Clinics to Provide Mental Health Services: What are the Options? notes that Rural Health Clinics may be reluctant to start providing mental health services when reimbursement rates are low.
 In addition, high no-show rates among mental health clients and high numbers of uninsured patients further exacerbate the issue of low reimbursement rates paid by Medicaid and others.

 Providing mental health services via telehealth, sometimes referred to as telemental health or telebehavioral health, has shown promise in helping to alleviate the lack of mental health services in rural areas.
 However, reimbursement is also a challenge for telehealth services.
-For additional information about telehealth services and associated reimbursement issues, see RHIhub's Telehealth Use in Rural Healthcare topic guide.
+For additional information about telehealth services and associated reimbursement issues, see RHIhub's Telehealth and Health Information Technology in Rural Healthcare topic guide.

 Stigma